Kantan-Streaming/Core/README.md

 ### Used Profiles:

 1. Default - Never use on a production system!
 2. Production - Changes authentication, variables in properties and possible some other classes.
-Don't use on locally!
+Don't use locally!

 ### Configuration: